What does it mean to READ FOR JOY?

 I’m just saying, there are all different kinds of good—in all different ways, at all different times in your life.

 The best analogy I can come up with is music.
 There are all different kinds of music.
 There’s country and hip-hop and classical and folk and rock and jazz and on and on.
 Different people are drawn to different styles for different reasons.
-Most people like lots of different styles and have certain all-time favorites that just resonate for them.
 Who knows why?
 The reasons are deep.
 Deeper than explanations.

 Right around the time I was heading off to college, Whitney Houston’s rendition of the Dolly Parton song “I Will Always Love You” was all over the radio—and I went crazy for that song.
 I’d sing along in the car, tilting my head back and belting it out with everything I had, and it made me cry every single time.
 I knew the lyrics probably had a romantic original meaning—but that’s not what I brought to it.
 For me it became a song about moving on, about leaving home.
 When I sang along, I thought of my mom, and my childhood home, and what it meant to leave Texas for the first time.
 That song still makes me cry to this day, and I don’t know enough about music theory to articulate why, but I know that it found me at just the right moment—when I needed to feel some feelings about growing up.
 And it helped me do that.
 And it was just what I needed.